What Is The Internet? Partial Connectivity in the Internet Core: Internet Islands and Peninsulas

 \subsection{How Common are Peninsulas?}

-We estimate how common peninsulas occur in the Internet core in two ways.
+We estimate how common peninsulas occur in the Internet core in three ways.
 First, we directly measure the visibility of peninsulas in the Internet by summing the duration of peninsulas as seen from six VPs.
-We also confirm the accuracy of this estimate by evaluating its convergence as we vary the number of VPs---more VPs show more peninsula-time, but if the result converges we predict we are approaching the limit.
-Second, we compare peninsula-time to outage-time, showing that, in the limit, both observes see both for about the same duration.
-Since outages are a recognized problem by both academia and industry due to service downtime~\cite{down_time_cost}, this demonstration that peninsulas are as common suggests they are an important new problem to address.
+Second, we confirm the accuracy of this estimate by evaluating its convergence as we vary the number of VPs---more VPs show more peninsula-time, but if the result converges we predict we are approaching the limit.
+Third, we compare peninsula-time to outage-time, showing that, in the limit, observers see both for about the same duration.
+Outages correspond to service downtime~\cite{down_time_cost}, and are a recognized problem in academia and industry.
+Our results show that \emph{peninsulas are as common as outages}, suggesting peninsulas are an important new problem deserving attention.

 \textbf{Peninsula-time:} We estimate the duration an observer can see a peninsula by considering three types of events: \emph{all up}, \emph{all down}, and \emph{disagreement} between six VPs.
 Disagreement, the last case, suggests a peninsula, while agreement (all up or down), suggests no problem or an outage.
 We compute peninsula-time by summing the time each target /24 has disagreeing observations from Trinocular VPs.